Pin Classes I: Growth Rates: Centred Permutation Classes

 and

 then $\pi^{\circ} \leq \sigma^{\circ}$ if and only if there is an ascending sequence of $m+1$ indices

-such that the sequence $\sigma^{\tikzcircle{1.5pt}}(i_{1})\sigma^{\tikzcircle{1.5pt}}(i_{2})\dots\sigma^{\tikzcircle{1.5pt}}(i_{m+1})$ is order-isomorphic to $\pi^{\tikzcircle{1.5pt}}$ \emph{and} $i_{k} = l$. \end{defn}
+such that the sequence $\sigma^{\tikzcircle{1.5pt}}(i_{1})\sigma^{\tikzcircle{1.5pt}}(i_{2})\dots\sigma^{\tikzcircle{1.5pt}}(i_{m+1})$ is order-isomorphic to $\pi^{\tikzcircle{1.5pt}}$ \emph{and} $i_{k} = \ell$. \end{defn}

-As with regular permutation containment, centred permutation containment is much easier to understand graphically - see Fig. \ref{fig:centcont} for an example.
+As with regular permutation containment, centred permutation containment is much easier to understand graphically -- see Fig. \ref{fig:centcont} for an example.
 This is one of the reasons that we generally prefer to draw centered permutations out rather than work with one-line notation.

-Centred permutation containment, of course, immediately allows us to define the centred analogue of a permutation class:
+Centred permutation containment, of course, immediately allows us to define the centred analogue of a permutation class, along with basic related notions:

-\begin{defn}[Centred Permutation Class] A \textbf{centred permutation class} is a non-empty set $\mathcal{C}^{\circ}$ of centred permutations which is downward-closed under centred permutation containment.
-We call a centred permutation class \textbf{proper} if the set of all underlying (uncentred) permutations of centred permutations in $\mathcal{C}^{\circ}$ does not contain every (uncentred) permutation. \end{defn} Note that $\sigma^{\circ} \leq \pi^{\circ}$ implies that $\sigma \leq \pi$.
-This means that, for every centred permutation class $\mathcal{C}^{\circ}$, the set $\mathcal{C}$ consisting of the underlying permutations of $\mathcal{C}^{\circ}$ is itself an uncentred permutation class.
-We call $\mathcal{C}$ the \textbf{underlying} permutation class of $\mathcal{C}^{\circ}$.
-We wish to use centred permutation classes as a means to study regular permutation classes: there are many interesting permutation classes that are most succinctly described as the underlying class of some given centred permutation class.
-In particular, we are interested in the growth rates of (centred and uncentred) permutation classes, so we recall the following:
+\begin{defn}[Centred Permutation Class] A \emph{centred permutation class} is a non-empty set $\mathcal{C}^{\circ}$ of centred permutations which is closed under centred permutation containment.
+We call a centred permutation class \emph{proper} if the set of all underlying (uncentred) permutations of centred permutations in $\mathcal{C}^{\circ}$ does not contain every (uncentred) permutation.